ashleychontos/pySYD/docs/usage/intro.rst

 Plot parser
 ###########

-aka `plot_parser`

 Anything related to the plotting of results for *any* of the modules is in this parser.
 Its currently a little heavy on the :term:`echelle diagram` end because this part of the plot is harder to hack, so we tried to make it as easily customizable as possible.

 .. code-block::

-   Plotting:
+    Plotting parameters:
+      --all, --showall      plot background comparison figure
       -d, --show, --display
-                           display output figures in real time
+                            show output figures
-     --all, --showall      make background comparison figure
-     --ce str, --cm str, --color str
+      --cm str, --color str
-                           colormap of echelle diagram (default=`binary`)
-     --cv float, --value float
+                            Change colormap of ED, which is `binary` by default --cv float, --value float
-                           clip value multiplier to use for ED, which is currently 3x the median -y, --hey             use Daniel Hey's plugin for echelle **not currently implemented** -i, --ie, --interpech
+                            Clip value multiplier to use for echelle diagram (ED).
+                            Default is 3x the median, where clip_value == `3`.
+      -y, --hey             plugin for Daniel Hey's echelle package **not currently implemented**
+      -i, --ie, --interpech
-                           Turn on the interpolation of the output ED --nox int, --nacross int
+                            turn on the interpolation of the output ED --nox int, --nacross int
-                           number of bins to use on the x-axis of the ED --noy int, --ndown int, --norders int
+                            number of bins to use on the x-axis of the ED (currently being tested)
+      --noy str, --ndown str, --norders str
+                            NEW!!
+Number of orders to plot pm how many orders to shift (if ED is not centered)
-                           number of orders to plot on the ED y-axis --npb int             related to `--nox` but uses information about the spacing and resolution to estimate a reasonable number of bins to use for the x-axis of the ED --se float, --smoothech float
+      --npb int             NEW!! npb == "number per bin", which is option instead of nox that uses the frequency resolution and spacing to compute an appropriate bin size for the ED --se float, --smoothech float
-                           smooth ED using a box filter [in muHz]
+                            Smooth ED using a box filter [in muHz]

 **Glossary terms** (alphabetical order):
 :term:`--ce<--ce, --cm, --color>`,